databricks-industry-solutions/security-analysis-tool/docs/setup.md

   <summary>Setup instructions</summary>
  Following are the one time easy steps to get your workspaces setup with the SAT:
                   <img src="./images/setup_steps.png" width="100%" height="100%">
+1. (Optional) Modify security_best_practices
+   * Goto \<SATProject\>/configs/security_best_practices.csv and make a copy as \<SATProject\>/configs/security_best_practices_user.csv if security_best_practices_user.csv already does not exist.
+   * Modify enable to 0 if you don't want a specific check to be performed.
+   * Modify alert to 1 if you would like to receive an email when a deviation is detected , in addition to marking the deviation on the report

-1. List account workspaces to analyze with SAT
+2. List account workspaces to analyze with SAT
    * Goto  \<SATProject\>/notebooks/Setup/1.list_account_workspaces_to_conf_file and Run -> Run all
    * This creates configuration file as noted at the bottom of the notebook.